Ruta Sepetys: The Carnegie Medal

+American Academy of Arts and Letters

+On March 6, 2025, Sepetys was honored by the American Academy of Arts and Letters with the E.B.
+White Award, a career achievement award for contribution to children's literature.

 Cross of the Knight

 On June 6, 2013, Sepetys was awarded the Knight's Cross of the Order for Merits to Lithuania.
 Sepetys was decorated for her contributions to education and culture in conjunction with her global efforts to share the history of totalitarianism in the Baltics.

+The Bodleian Libraries at Oxford

+In 2025, Sepetys was awarded a research fellowship with The Bodleian Libraries at the University of Oxford for her study of Czech historical identity and the role of resistance.